J.D. & LL.M, University of California, Berkeley School of Law

 - Lawyer of the Year – Criminal Defense: White Collar

-Mary McNamara is a trial and appellate lawyer specializing in white-collar criminal defense and commercial litigation matters.
-She is AV-rated by Martindale Hubbell, is profiled in Chambers USA America’s Leading Lawyers, where Swanson & McNamara LLP is rated in Band 1, Litigation: White Collar Crime & Government investigations.
+Mary is AV-rated by Martindale Hubbell, and is recognized in Band 1 of Chambers USA America’s Leading Lawyers, White Collar Crime & Government investigations.
 Mary has been a Northern California Super Lawyer every year since 2004 and was also named Best Lawyers 2012 Lawyer of the Year in White Collar Criminal Defense in San Francisco.
-In 2022, Mary was named one of Who’s Who Legal: Business Crime Defence best lawyers.
+She was the 2022 President of the Bar Association of San Francisco.

 Mary represents both entities and individuals in federal and state courts around the country.
 She handles a broad range of criminal matters including antitrust, tax fraud, health care fraud, securities fraud, money laundering, trade secret and economic espionage.
 Mary is frequently retained by Fortune 100 companies in complex civil matters, including securities and derivative cases, copyright and trade secret litigation, and a variety of commercial and business disputes.
 She routinely represents clients in regulatory investigations by the SEC and OCC.
 Mary also advises and represents attorneys in matters involving malpractice, ineffective assistance, and ethical issues.

 Representative matters include:

-- Declination of prosecution for an oil company executive in insider trading matter
+- Declination of prosecution for oil executive in national disaster investigation

-- Deferred prosecution for executive of a failed bank in loan fraud matter
+- Deferred prosecution for executive of a failed regional bank in loan fraud matter

 - Non-prosecution of vendor in theft of public monies fraud matter